chaudron/ovs_perf/README.md

 Rather than using the default 2M huge pages we configure 32 1G pages.
-You can adjust this to your systems specifications.
+You can adjust this to your system's specifications.
 In this step we also enable iommu needed by the DPDK PMD driver:

 ```